sipgate-io/sipgateio-outgoingcall-python/README.md

 caller_id = 'DISPLAYED_CALLER_NUMBER'
 ```

+The token should have the following scopes:

+- `sessions:calls:write`

+For more information about personal access token, visit https://www.sipgate.io/rest-api/authentication#personalAccessToken.

 The `device_id` uniquely identifies the phone extension which establishes the phone connection,
 this variable is needed only when the `caller` is a phone number and not a device extension.
 Further explanation is given in the section [Web Phone Extensions](#web-phone-extensions).
 Nevertheless you can still use both as device extension, but in this case the `device_id` will be ignored.